Schindler-EPFL-Lab/thermo-nerf/thermo_scenes/docs/Collect_new_dataset.md

 > If your MSX images are in more than one folder, do it for all folders, and make sure that the temperature are rescaled to the same range in the next step.

-To ensure alignment of the RGB and thermal images, one must replace the extracted RGB images with the ones downloaded from the Flir cloud.

 ### Rescale the temperatures

 It should be noted that in the FLIR app, there is an option to manually lock the temperature range when taking the photos.